NLP-404-Not-Found/nlp-project/README.md

 ### Conclusions
 Key insights from project.

 ### Tools & Requirements
-Python v3.85
+* Python v3.85 (including packages WordCloud, NLTK, and Scikit-Learn)
-WordCloud
-NLTK
-Scikit-Learn
+* GitHub's API

 ## License & Reproduction
 Anyone can reproduce this project.
 All we ask is that you credit us if you use our work as part of your own project.